 - Help you discern if you qualify for loan deferment or forbearance and loan cancellation or discharge.

-- Help you compare loan repayment options.
+- Help you discover and compare loan repayment options.